 The Advantages of Outside Sales

 The most significant advantage of outside sales is the “human” factor.
-You can sell directly, without being cut off or ignored.
+With outside sales you can sell directly, without being cut off or ignored.
 Emails won’t land in the spam bin or be missed entirely.

 Another advantage is being out on the road and spotting businesses that may not have any online presence or technological savvy.
-An otherwise oblivious company may desperately need your services, and this would easily be overlooked by an inside salesman.
+An otherwise oblivious company may desperately need your services, and this would easily be overlooked by an inside sales professional.

 The Advantages of Inside Sales

-Inside sales also have advantages, like a wider market reach.
-Clients can be drawn in from all over the place, from the comfort of your own office in LA.
-For the same marketing opportunities in outside sales, you would probably need to leave your state or even the country.
+Inside sales also have advantages over outside sales, like a wider market reach.
+With inside sales, clients can be drawn in from all over the place, from the comfort of your own office in LA.
+For the same marketing opportunities in outside sales, your outside sales reps would probably need to leave your state or even the country.

 UpLead easily provides a huge lead database you can use

-Another advantage is the fuel savings, but there are other costs in inside sales that counteract this.
+Another inside sales advantage over outside sales is the fuel savings, but there are other costs in inside sales that counteract this.
 If you’re getting leads via paid advertising or similar channels, there are high costs involved.
 It’s safe to these as “virtual fuel” – meaning the way in which you spread your message via inside sales.

 A final advantage is being able to shoot off thirty emails per hour, essentially selling to all thirty clients in a single hour.
 A traditional sales rep, on the other hand, may spend at least half an hour per client, probably more.
 That’s without taking into account the driving time.

-All considered, switching to inside sales is a no-brainer.
-In a perfect world, we’d probably have a combination of the two methods.
+All considered, switching from outside sales to inside sales is a no-brainer.
+In a perfect world, we’d probably have a combination of inside and outside sales.